Our use of cookies

 "Bigger, brighter, bolder"

-Discuss with your pharmacy to see if they can advise you and if there is any changes to your medication that is put in blister packs.
+Discuss with your pharmacy to see if they can advise you and if there are any changes to your medication that is put in blister packs.

 Struggling to access labelling (day of week / time of day) on the blister pack